caseyprovost/caseyprovostcom/_posts/2019-08-05-jsonapi-on-rails-part-1.markdown

 Step 2: Create the POST body and Change the URL

 We should make sure to change the url to reference `/api/v1/projects`.
 Think of this as the "root" url for projects.
-Making a GET request to this endpoint fetches projects and making a POST requests creates them.
+Making a GET request to this endpoint fetches projects and making a POST request creates them.
 Also make sure to change the request content to "JSON".

 You will also notice that much like our responses from the previous requests we are making use of the `data` field as the root element and passing our desired traits through the `attributes` hash.
 This is a pattern we will continue to re-use.